jodoll/avbus_protocol/README.md

 ## Todo
 ### Protocol
 - [x] Record and protocol all signals
-- [ ] Narrow down timings for INIT, 0, 1 and HOLD
+- [X] Narrow down timings for HEADER, 0, 1 and FOOTER
-- [ ] What's the threshold where HOLD makes a device repeat the command
+- [ ] What's the threshold where FOOTER makes a device repeat the command

-### Circuit
-- [x] Check if the DS3231 signal is required (at least not for ESP32)
-- [ ] Do not block the bus to allow for side by side operation with RMC-20AV

 ### Documentation
 - [x] Add diagram of wiring
-- [ ] Add diagram of the bus signals
+- [x] Add diagram of the bus signals
-- [ ] Add REST api documentation

-### Features
-- [x] Allow sending of arbitrary commands
-- [x] ESP32 port to support a webserver/bt
-- [x] Add a Webserver on ESP32
-- [ ] Android app to act as a remote control (check the status of the project [here](https://github.com/jodoll/avbus_android/))